Banco de Chile Successfully Places Bonds in Local Market - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-On October 28, 2025, Banco de Chile successfully placed senior, dematerialized, and bearer bonds in the local market.
-The issuance included Serie GA Bonds amounting to CLF 650,000 with a maturity date of May 1, 2034, and an average placement rate of 2.99%, as well as Serie HW Bonds amounting to CLF 150,000 with a maturity date of June 1, 2044, and an average placement rate of 3.03%.
-This bond placement is a strategic move to strengthen Banco de Chile’s financial positioning and provide liquidity, potentially impacting stakeholders positively by enhancing the bank’s capital structure.
+On October 30, 2025, Banco de Chile successfully placed senior, dematerialized, and bearer bonds in the local market.
+The Serie HW Bonds, registered with the Chilean Financial Market Commission, amounted to 300,000 Chilean UF with a maturity date of June 1, 2044, and an average placement rate of 3.02%.
+This strategic move is expected to strengthen Banco de Chile’s financial position and enhance its market presence.

 The most recent analyst rating on (BCH) stock is a Hold with a $33.00 price target.
 To see the full list of analyst forecasts on Banco De Chile stock, see the BCH Stock Forecast page.